HierarchicalForecast: A Reference Framework for Hierarchical Forecasting in Python

 \section{Acknowledments}

 This work was partially supported by the Defense Advanced Research Projects Agency (award FA8750-17-2-0130), the National Science Foundation (grant 2038612), the Space Technology Research Institutes grant from NASA’s Space Technology Research Grants Program, the U.S. Department of Homeland Security (award 18DN-ARI-00031), and by the U.S. Army Contracting Command (contracts W911NF20D0002 and W911NF22F0014 delivery order \#4).
-This work was supported by the Fonds de la Recherche Scientifique – FNRS under Grant No J.0011.20.
+The Fonds de la Recherche Scientifique supported this work – FNRS under Grant No J.0011.20.
 Thanks to Pedro Mercado, Syama Rangapuram, and Chirag Nagpal for the in-depth discussion and comments on the literature and library.
 The authors also thank Shibo Zhou and José Morales for their software contributions.